Good Earth Farm | ![]() |

 Fruition Seeds in the Finger Lakes region of New York State.
 Brandywise is a

-hybrid version of Brandywine (a juicy, red flavorful tomato), along with early
+hybrid version of Brandywine (a juicy, red flavorful tomato), and another

 Celebrity was an